Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of

-Up until now, we investigated the signature of the mentioned immeasurable parameters on the habitability of an exoplanet.
-As we see, they have a variety effects on the temperature and habitability and therefore should be taken into account carefully.
-The problem with these parameters is that we only know a possible range of them and not their exact values.
-Therefore, quantifying our lack of knowledge using a statistical approach is inevitable.
+Up until now, we investigated the signature of the mentioned unknown parameters on the habitability of an exoplanet.
+As we see, they have a variety of effects on the temperature and habitability and should be taken into account carefully.
+The problem with these parameters is that we just know or even suspect a possible range for them but not their exact values.
+Therefore, to quantify their effect we utilized a statistical approach.

-With the values for the parameters introduced in section \ref{sectionfour} , the simulation's phase space contains 625 points.
-To have a better perception of how the temperature and habitability of a planet vary when a selected parameter or a combination of parameters changes, we encapsulated the result of all of the diagrams in one figure called ``Map of parameters".
-There are three of these figures (figure \ref{fig5} to \ref{fig7}), each for one of the three planets.
+With the values for the parameters introduced in section \ref{lebm}, the simulation's phase space contains 625 points.
+To have a better perception of how the temperature and habitability of a planet vary when a selected parameter or a combination of parameters changes, we encapsulated the result of all of the diagrams in one figure called ``Map of parameters''.
+There are three of these figures (figures \ref{fig5} to \ref{fig7}), one for each of the three planets.
 In these figures, by moving to the right, the pressure increases in each little square and the obliquity increases by jumping between the large squares.
 Similarly, by moving to the top, the diurnal period increases in each little square and the ocean fraction increases by jumping between the large squares.
 The habitability status and mean temperature of each case could be determined using the guidance next to each figure.

-It is understandable from these maps that a planet could have different states based on the value of its four immeasurable parameters.
-Therefore, setting these values to those of the earth do not give us an accurate understanding of the habitability of an exoplanet.
+From these maps a planet could have different states based on the value of its four unknown parameters.
+Therefore, setting these values to those of the Earth does not give us an accurate understanding of the habitability of an exoplanet.
 For instance, figure \ref{fig6} shows that 333 out of 625 cases (slightly more than 50 percent) have a habitability more than 0.4.
-However, it is still an inaccurate inference to say that the planet is likely to be habitable rather than inhabitable.
+However, it is still an inaccurate inference to say that the planet is likely to be habitable rather than unhabitable.